 Episode 3 – Janine Menard, Past Chair, Arizona School Counselors Association

-Expect More Arizona’s Senior Community Engagement Manager Donna Davis recently sat down with Janine Menard, who served as a counselor in the Isaac School District for 14 years and is the past chair of the Arizona School Counselors Association, to learn more about the critical role school counselors play in Arizona and their impact on student success.
+Expect More Arizona’s Senior Community Engagement Manager Donna Davis recently sat down with Janine Menard to learn more about the critical role school counselors play in Arizona and their impact on student success.
+Menard served as a counselor in the Isaac School District for 14 years and is the past chair of the Arizona School Counselors Association.
 Listen to the audio interview or read a summary below.

 WHAT IS THE ROLE OF A SCHOOL COUNSELOR?

 School counselors are vital members of the education team and create successful students.
-They help students academically with achievement strategies, learn to manage emotions and apply their interpersonal skills.
-And then of course, they also help them plan for postsecondary options.
+They assist students academically with achievement strategies and also help students learn to manage emotions and apply their interpersonal skills.
+Counselors also help students plan for postsecondary options.
 School counselors can work in an elementary, middle or high school setting.
-The qualifications for a school counselor is a minimum of a master’s degree in school counseling, meet the state certifications for a school counselor and then have to fulfill continuing education requirements.
+The qualifications for a school counselor include obtaining a minimum of a master’s degree in counseling, meeting the state certifications for a school counselor and fulfilling continuing education requirements.

 WHAT IS A TYPICAL DAY LIKE FOR YOU?

-I will pull kids individually kids who have made appointments to see me and we will talk about whatever is bothering them on that day.
-I also run small groups which I call sharing groups where students come and share what is bothering them and then we process it and they see that they’re not alone and that there are other students who maybe are feeling the same thing.
+I will pull kids individually who have made appointments to see me and we will talk about whatever is bothering them on that day.
+I also run small groups, which I call sharing groups, where students come and share what is bothering them and then we process it and they see that they’re not alone and that there are other students who maybe are feeling the same thing.

 I also do a lot of outside referrals.
-If I have an individual student who is experiencing trauma anxiety depression, then I will of course contact the parent and with the parents’ permission, I will refer them to an outside agency.
-We work very closely with Valle del Sol, a nonprofit organization that is housed on our campus, and that is a very seamless transition to go from when the student comes to me contact the parent and then I submit the referral.”
+If I have an individual student who is experiencing trauma, anxiety, or depression, then I will of course contact the parent and with the parents’ permission, I will refer them to an outside agency.
+We work very closely with Valle del Sol, a nonprofit organization that is housed on our campus, and that is a very seamless transition to go from when the student comes to me, to contact the parent and then I submit the referral.”

 When it comes to school counselors, the news is unfortunately about as bad as it gets.
-Arizona ranks last in the nation when it comes to counselor-to-student ratio, and we’re really far from the recommended ratio of 250-to-1.
+Arizona ranks last in the nation for counselor-to-student ratio, and we’re really far from the recommended ratio of 250-to-1.